Hangman, family man: Berlinale film probes the limits of free will

 His passport has been confiscated, and he is banned from leaving the country.

-Among the stars is Rasoulof’s daughter Baran, playing a young woman who grew up in Germany on her first visit to see relatives in Iran, whom she exasperates with her guileless belief that wanting something makes it possible.
+Rasoulof’s daughter Baran plays a young woman who grew up in Germany on her first visit to see relatives in Iran, whom she exasperates with her guileless belief that wanting something makes it possible.

 Born in Iran, Rasoulof was charged with making propaganda after returning from the 2017 Cannes Film Festival, where his “A Man of Integrity” won a prize.